Anas2001/carbon-cli/README.md

 ## Setup

+### system requirements

+    1- Docker
+    2- nodejs and npm
+    3- zilliqa/zilliqa-isolated-server docker contntainer from docker hub 4- zilliqa/devex docker contntainer from docker hub 5- zilliqa/scilla docker contntainer from docker hub

 Please make sure you have installed the nodejs with npm.
 First you need to install the `carbon cli` with command `npm i -g carbon-zil`

 to create new zilliqa project with smart contracts:

     1- create project folder
-    2- inside project folder run `carbon init`
+    2- inside project folder run `carbon init -g -i`

 ## How to generate scilla artifacts as js files?

+### ToDo: compile contracts with transitions parameters of AST types

 Please make sure your run the compile command from root folder of project.
-To compile the contract (convert smart contract to js as artifacts) you need only to run `carbon compile` the out of artifacts will be generated under `artifacts` folder.
+To compile the contract (convert smart contract to js as artifacts) you need only to run `carbon compile` the out of artifacts will be generated under `zilliqa/artifacts` folder.
 You can use the artifacts of smart contracts to deploy or call transitions of smart contract from nodejs.

 ## Testing: